kanamesasaki/thermocraft/src/content/articles/xorshift.md

 }
 ```

-Since a product of regular matrices is also regular, we can create canditates for the matrix $T$ by multiplying these matrices.
+Since a product of regular matrices is also regular, we can create candidates for the matrix $T$ by multiplying these matrices.
 According to the original paper [[1]](#reference), for $n=32$, there are no matrices of the form $T=(I+L^a)(I+R^b)$ or $T=(I+R^b)(I+L^a)$ that satisfy the periodic condition.
 But if we consider matrices of the form $T=(I+L^a)(I+R^b)(I+L^c)$, there are several combinations of $(a, b, c)$ that satisfy the condition.